-Greg: Maybe that’s an entire other approach.
+Greg: Ha!
+Maybe that’s an entire other approach.
 I dig that.
 Oh, I think another one that I find is an issue is Scrum Masters that feel like they have to solve the problems.
 They get itchy when people get stuck.
-And so, they’re like here, just do it this way.
-And they try to push people forward and instead of literally being patient and giving teams a chance to sort it out by asking powerful questions instead of literally just trying to bulldoze things into well, we got five minutes left, let’s finish this up.
-Here’s what we’re doing.
-And they just need to kind of relax, let teams fail safely.
-That’s a whole other topic and let them solve the problem.
+So, they’re like here, just do it this way.
+They try to push people forward and instead of literally being patient and giving teams a chance to sort it out by asking powerful questions instead of literally just trying to bulldoze things into “we got five minutes left, let’s finish this up, here’s what we’re doing.”
+They just need to kind of relax, let teams fail safely.
+That’s a whole other topic.
+Let them problem solve.
 Let them own it.
 But yeah, that’s another one that comes up.

 Robb: All right, yeah.
 So don’t problem solve.
-Reveal.
-Don’t resolve.
+Reveal, don’t resolve.
 That’s the tip we give the class.
-Expose the problems, create transparency around them, but then put it up to the team, the entire group to find better solutions.
-Another thing with Scrum Masters always showing up to the Daily Scrum I usually recommend, hey, just don’t show up for a couple days and see what happens.
+Expose the problems, create transparency around them.
+Then put it up to the team, the entire group to find better solutions.
+Another thing with Scrum Masters always showing up to the Daily Scrum, I usually recommend to not show up for a couple days and see what happens.
 Do they fall on their face?
-Because that would be a sign of over reliance on a Scrum Master which the Scrum Master could have created.
+Because that would be a sign of over reliance on a Scrum Master, which the Scrum Master could have created.
 Any others you got?

 Greg: There’s plenty of tips.
-I think these are some good nuggets, though, that ought to get a Scrum Master at least thinking about oops, check, that’s me.
-Oh, yep, that one.
-That one’s also me.
-Remember that self-management is the key and a lot of the things we just talked about, kind of get in the way of that.
-And if that’s not happening Scrum is going to struggle, so.
+I think these are some good nuggets, though.
+This should get a Scrum Master at least thinking about, “oops, check, that’s me.
+Oh, yep, that one’s also me.”
+Remember that self-management is the key, and a lot of the things we just talked about get in the way of that.

 Robb: Yep.
 All right.
 Well, thanks.
 Good ideas.